 How are TS and Other Tic Disorders Treated?

-Most often, tics are mild, and treatment is not required.
-In all cases, it is essential to educate the individual and others in his/her life about TS and to provide appropriate supports across all settings (school, work, home).
+Treatment is not always required for Tourette Syndrome (TS) and Tic Disorders.
+In all cases, it is essential to educate the individual and others in their life about TS/Tic Disorders and to provide appropriate supports across all settings (school, work, home, etc.)

 When tics become problematic or interfere with daily functioning, behavioral treatment or medication may be considered.